2010 New York Jets season

-The 2010 New York Jets season was the franchise's 51st season overall, the team's 41st season in the National Football League and their first season at New Meadowlands Stadium.
-The team improved on their 9–7 record from 2009 and reached the playoffs again.
+The 2010 season was the New York Jets' 41st season in the National Football League (NFL), their 51st overall and their first at New Meadowlands Stadium.
+The team improved on their 9–7 record from 2009, going 11–5 to reach the playoffs again as the AFC East's second-placed team.
 The Jets were the subject of HBO's training camp series Hard Knocks.
-The Jets played their first pre-season game home against the New York Giants to open up Meadowlands Stadium.
+The Jets played their first pre-season home game against the New York Giants to open up MetLife Stadium.
 Many considered them AFC East favorites; head coach Rex Ryan went so far as to guarantee a Super Bowl victory.
-Jets broke a team record with a franchise best 6 consecutive wins on the road with a win against the Lions, followed by a win against the Browns in week 10.
+The Jets broke a team record with a franchise best 6 consecutive wins on the road with a win against the Lions, followed by a win against the Browns in week 10.
 In the same victory against the Browns, the Jets became the first team in NFL history to win back-to-back road games in overtime.
 The Jets were the last NFL team to be undefeated on the road, before suffering a 45–3 loss at the New England Patriots in Week 13.
 The Jets met the Patriots again five weeks later in the AFC Divisional Round back in Foxborough where New York upset New England 28–21.
-The following week, the Jets lost 24–19 against the Pittsburgh Steelers in the AFC Championship, ending their hopes of returning to the Super Bowl for the first time in 42 seasons and ending what would have been a Cinderella run.
-The Jets would have been the first AFC East team other than the Patriots to make a Super Bowl since 1993.
-They also failed to join the 1985 Patriots, 2005 Steelers, 2007 Giants, that year's Packers, and later the 2020 Buccaneers as the only NFL teams to win 3 straight playoff games on the road.
+The following week, the Jets lost 24–19 against the Pittsburgh Steelers in the AFC Championship, ending their hopes of returning to the Super Bowl for the first time in 42 seasons.